SmartSearchDirect.com

 Cancer - World Health Organization (WHO)Cancer - World Health Organization (WHO)

+Cancer affects everyone – the young and old, the rich and poor, men, women and children – and represents a tremendous burden on patients, families and societies.
 Cancer is one of the leading causes of death in the world.
 Yet, many of these deaths can be avoided.
-Between 30-50% of cancers are preventable by healthy lifestyle choices such as avoidance of tobacco and public health measures like immunization against cancer causing infections.
-Others can be detected early, treated and cured.
+Between 30-50% of cancers are preventable by healthy lifestyle choices such as avoidance of tobacco and public health measures ...

 Lung cancer - World Health Organization (WHO)Lung cancer - World Health Organization (WHO)